rz-k/Duplicate-Finder/README.md

 ```
 ## Guide

-To see duplicate words and display their numbers, we have the following command.
+To see duplicate words and display their numbers, we have the following command
--f For Find and Show .
+* -f For Find and Show
--r For Remove .
+* -r For Remove
--c For Path file.
+* -c For Path file